Twin Temple: History

-Their first opening concert was on tour with the band Ghost, at the September 28, 2019 show at the Maverik Center in West Valley City, UT.

-Their second album, Twin Temple Present a Collection of Live (And Undead) Recordings from Their Satanic Ritual Chamber..., was released in 2020.
-In 2021, they released their single "Let's Have a Satanic Orgy".
+Their first opening concert was on tour with the Swedish rock band Ghost, at the September 28, 2019 show at the Maverik Center in West Valley City, UT.
+Their live album Stripped from the Crypt was released in 2020.
+They released their single "Let's Have a Satanic Orgy" in 2021.

-In 2022, they gained further international recognition when they opened for Swedish rock band Ghost during their Imperatour in North America alongside Volbeat.
+They gained further international recognition in 2022 when they opened for Ghost during their North American Imperatour alongside Volbeat.
 They also performed as an opening act for Ghost during their UK and European tour.

-Twin Temple embarked on their first headlining tour during the month of October, 2022.
+Twin Temple embarked on their first headlining tour in October 2022.